SOM-Research/uncertain-ocl/README.md

 with an uncertain constant `[2..5]` will produce four variants of the specification, each with a different invariant include a different concrete value for the constant.

-The tool is implemented in Java and used JFlex and CUP (included in the distribution) to parse the input.
+The tool is implemented in Java and uses JFlex and CUP (included in the distribution) to parse the input.

 The scripts `compile.sh`and `execute.sh` can be used to compile and execute